liquity/bold/README.md

         uint256 _upperHint,
         uint256 _lowerHint,
         uint256 _annualInterestRate,
-        uint256 _maxUpfrontFee
+        uint256 _maxUpfrontFee,
+        address _addManager,
+        address _removeManager,
+        address _receiver
     )`: creates a Trove for the caller that is not part of a batch.
 Transfers `_collAmount` from the caller to the system, mints `_boldAmount` of BOLD to their address.
 Mints the Trove NFT to their address.
 The `ETH_GAS_COMPENSATION` of 0.0375 WETH is transferred from the caller to the GasPool.
 Opening a Trove must result in the Trove’s ICR > MCR, and also the system’s TCR > CCR.
 An `upfrontFee` is charged, based on the system’s _average_ interest rate, the BOLD debt drawn and the `UPFRONT_INTEREST_PERIOD`.
 The borrower chooses a `_maxUpfrontFee` that he/she is willing to accept in case of a fee slippage, i.e. when the system’s average interest rate increases and in turn increases the fee they’d pay.
+The optional `_addManager` permits that address to improve the collateral ratio of the Trove - i.e. to add collateral or to repay debt.
+The optional `_removeManager` is permitted to reduce the collateral ratio of the Trove, that is to remove collateral or draw new debt, and also to close it.
+The `_receiver` is the address the `_removeManager` can send funds to.

 - `openTroveAndJoinInterestBatchManager(